mobmewireless/true_queue/README.md

 * Very fast queue adds (5s for 100,000 keys)
 * Consistent reads
-* Eventual consistency via a Redis backend (this is currently not implemented)
+* Eventual consistency via a persistence server
-* A listener based queue interface where a client can request a message rather than messages being pushed down the wire (i.e. 'subscribe' to a queue) (again, not implemented yet)
+* A listener based queue interface where a client can request a message rather than messages being pushed down the wire (i.e. 'subscribe' to a queue) (not implemented yet)

 ### The AMQP Backend